12 Eye-Opening Recycling Facts and Statistics for 2025

 Recycling is only as effective as the infrastructure that supports it.
 Without urgent improvements in waste management systems worldwide, general waste and e-waste will continue to overwhelm landfills, waste valuable resources, and contribute to environmental and health crises.

-• Globally, shifting towards a greener economy, including expanded recycling efforts, could create 24 million new jobs by 2030.
+• Transitioning toward a greener, more circular economy could create 24 million new jobs globally by 2030.

-• Proper e-waste recycling could unlock billions of dollars in recoverable materials, reducing reliance on costly raw material extraction.
+• Proper e-waste recycling can unlock billions of dollars in recoverable materials, reducing dependence on costly raw material extraction

 4THBIN: Your Trusted Partner in Responsible E-Waste Recycling